Bempedoic acid/ezetimibe: Contraindications

-It the European Union it must not be used in pregnant or breast-feeding women.
+In the EU it must not be used in pregnant or breast-feeding women.
 Use during pregnancy is not recommended in the US.

 History

-The European Medicines Agency (EMA) recommended approval of bempedoic acid/ezetimibe (Nustendi) in the EU in January 2020.
+The European Medicines Agency recommended approval of bempedoic acid/ezetimibe (Nustendi) in the EU in January 2020.

 Bempedoic acid/ezetimibe was approved in the United States in February 2020, and in the European Union in March 2020.

 Two studies showed that bempedoic acid and ezetimibe effectively reduced LDL cholesterol levels in participants with hypercholesterolemia and heart disease or who were at high risk of heart disease.
 High cholesterol is a risk factor for heart disease.

 The first study involved 382 participants also taking the maximum tolerated doses of statins.
 After three months, LDL cholesterol levels were reduced by 36% in participants taking bempedoic acid and ezetimibe compared with a reduction of 23% with ezetimibe alone, 17% with bempedoic acid alone and an increase of around 2% with placebo (a dummy treatment).

 The second study involved 269 participants with high cholesterol levels who were not able to take a statin or were taking a low dose of a statin.
 All the participants were also taking ezetimibe.
 After three months, LDL cholesterol levels were reduced by 23% in participants taking bempedoic acid in addition to ezetimibe compared with an increase of around 5% in participants taking placebo and ezetimibe.

+A pooled analysis of data from patients enrolled in four phase III bempedoic acid trials found that bempedoic acid/ezetimibe lowered LDL-C by 39.2% compared to placebo in patients not taking statins; bempedoic acid monotherapy lowered it by 26.5%.